 Telephone: 020 7710 1000

-Other offices: Barcelona, Beijing, Boston, Brussels, Chicago, Dubai, Düsseldorf, Frankfurt, Hamburg, Hong Kong, Houston, Los Angeles, Madrid, Milan, Moscow, Munich, New Jersey, New York, Orange County, Paris, Rome, San Diego, San Francisco, Shanghai, Silicon Valley, Singapore, Tokyo, Washington DC.
+Other offices: Beijing, Boston, Brussels, Century City, Chicago, Dubai, Dusseldorf, Frankfurt, Hamburg, Hong Kong, Houston, Los Angeles, Madrid, Milan, Moscow, Munich, New York, Orange County, Paris, Riyadh, Rome, San Diego, San Francisco, Seoul, Silicon Valley, Shanghai, Singapore, Tokyo, Washington DC

-What we do: The firm is recognised for its work advising some of the world’s leading corporates, financial institutions and private equity firms on their most significant transactions and disputes.
+What we do: Latham’s award-winning London office is recognised for its work advising some of the world’s leading corporates, financial institutions and private equity firms on their most significant transactions, disputes, and regulatory matters.

-What we are looking for: The firm looks for outstanding people who have the potential to become exceptional lawyers.
+What we are looking for: The firm is looking for outstanding people who have the potential to become exceptional lawyers.
 Initiative, enthusiasm, ambition, intellectual rigour and teamwork are some of the traits particularly valued at Latham.
-Trainees who demonstrate their motivation and ability to excel will thrive in a first-class training experience and be rewarded with a brilliant career.
+Trainees who demonstrate their motivation and ability to excel will thrive in a first-class training environment and be rewarded with a brilliant career.
 In terms of academics, we look for candidates who have achieved a minimum of AAB at A-Level (or equivalent) and a 2(1) at undergraduate degree.

 Facts and figures